 Museums of Cairo

 One of the oldest museums in the world, it is located in Tahrir Square, next to the Nile Ritz-Carlton.
 It consists of two floors, containing more than 160,000 rare relics, including mummies belonging to the Pharaohs of Ancient Egypt.
-The museum is organized according to the history of the exhibits, on the first floor are the large-sized monuments and the second floor features royal mummies, manuscripts and statues.
+The museum is organised according to the history of the exhibits, on the first floor are the large-sized monuments and the second floor features royal mummies, manuscripts and statues.

 Dedicated to the Coptic Christian society in Egypt, the museum is located within Babylon Fortress in what is known as Coptic Cairo, by the east bank of the Nile.
 With artifacts that date back to Early Greek and Roman influence the Museum is home to the world’s largest collection of Egyptian Christian antiquities.